Mr-Wood-CS/Computing_Science_Scotland/docs/SDD/01-Analysis.md

 * or shows why the project should not continue.

+The feasibility study should be conducted relatively cheaply and within a fairly short time frame.

+There are no legal or contractual requirements at this stage.

+The findings of the feasibility study are presented to the client in the form of a report.

+This report indicates costs, benefits, alternatives and appropriate recommendations.

+There are four aspects of feasibility that must be considered in any feasibility study:

+* economic feasibility

+* legal feasibility

+* technical feasibility

+* time feasibility

+### Economic

+The client will want to know the cost of each option and what they get for their money.

+A system is only economically feasible if the benefits of the development outweigh the costs.
+For this reason a cost benefit analysis is carried out.

+The cost-benefit analysis will identify:
+* the costs involved in the developmen
+* the benefits that will result from the development
+* the break-even point when the new system stops costing money and starts making money

+### Legal

+This considers the legal issues associated with the development of a new information system.
+Particular notice must be given to the legislation outlined in:

+GDPR
+* Will the new system contain details of living persons?

+Computer Misuse Act (1990)
+* The potential for hacking and plating viruses must be considered.

+Copyright, Design and Patents Act (1988)
+* The issue of software licensing is important.

 When developing Computer Systems there needs to be a lot of planning as real world systems are of a huge size, are complex and have massive technological importance in all areas of our lives.
 For example: